jamesbray03/Portfolio/projects/content/readmes/AER11002_Assignment.md

-Evaluate the performance of the ATR42 aircraft with MATLAB
+For this assignment I evaluated the performance of the ATR42 aircraft with parametric MATLAB scripts.
+This was my introduction to the MATLAB environment and its capabilities for aerospace analysis.